gusjengis/hyprfocus/README.md

 # hyprlog
-This is an activity/screen time tracker for hyprland.
+This is an activity/focus logger for hyprland.

 This is achieved by using the hyprlogd daemon to record all focus events in a log.
 The hyprlog CLI will use these logs to generate reports on your activity.